brijesh1100/document-search/README.md

 # Document Search Application
-Design and build an application that can search documents from a cloud storage service like Dropbox or Google Drive on the content inside the document.
+Design and build an application that can search documents from a cloud storage service on the content inside the document.

 ## Problem Statement